Artist Jean-Michel Basquiat’s Artwork Reveals Powerful Superhero Influences

-In this untitled Basquiat work on paper, DC’s barrel chested superhero, who also happens to have some gold bling in his grill, stands in the classic hands-on-hips pose that shows the caped crusader from the city of Metropolis is ready for action — Or just ready for his artistic close up.
+In this untitled Basquiat work on paper, DC’s barrel-chested superhero, who also happens to have some gold bling in his grill, stands in the classic hands-on-hips pose that shows the caped crusader from the city of Metropolis is ready for action…or simply ready for his artistic close up.

 At the bottom of this work, right underneath the drooling brown canine, is a clever Basquiat play on words changing Superman’s sobriquet into the “MAN OF STEAL,” as opposed to the man of an appropriate metal alloy that traditionally inhabits his well known title.

-Also seen here is the now iconic crown motif for which Basquiat is known, but this too was extracted from graffiti writing culture, where artist vied to be recognized by peers as “kings” of the train lines and subway tunnels where their illegal art was applied.
+Also seen here is the now iconic crown motif for which Basquiat is known, but this too was extracted from graffiti writing culture, where bombers and taggers vied to be recognized by peers as “kings” of the train lines and subway tunnels where their illegal art was applied.
 Basquiat, though, might have topped them all by becoming a king of the international art world.

 Batman & Robin

 Created by artist Bob Kane and writer Bill Finger, the caped crusader known as Batman made his first comic book appearance in Detective Comics #27 (November 1939).
 A year after the Dark Knight’s debut, Kane and Finger introduced Batman’s sidekick, Robin the Boy Wonder, in Detective Comics #38 (April 1940).